 Tourism is an economic priority and our mission is to make South Australia a destination of choice for international and domestic visitors.
-Our tourism industry employs 36,700 people and is currently worth more than $6 billion.
-To attract more visitors to South Australia, the State Government has invested an additional $70 million over four years.
+Our tourism industry employs 36,700 people and has reached a record $6.7 billion in visitor expenditure.

 We have a range of resources and tools on offer to assist our tourism industry.
 The information is designed to provide practical advice to tourism operators, tourism businesses and event managers.
 Check out our latest resources such as our social media fact sheet as well as documents and templates to help you plan a community or major event.

-International tourism is booming in South Australia with latest figures showing visitors spent a record $1.15 billion to the year ending December 2017.
-Check out our latest (IVS) infographic for more...
+International tourism is booming in South Australia with latest figures showing visitors spent a record $1.2 billion to the year ending March 2018.

 Using the latest data available from the IVS and NVS we have put together a fact sheet to provide information about how South Australian Tourism is performing against the goals set in the SA Tourism...

 Hear the latest from our Chief Executive, Rodney Harrex in his quarterly updates and opinion pieces.

 Established in 2008, Southern Ocean Lodge is a multi-award winning luxury travel experience on Kangaroo Island.